Breaking the Impasse: History

-Conception in Davos (2012)

 The idea of forming a pressure group led by Israeli and Palestinian business figures was conceived at a meeting of the World Economic Forum in Davos, Switzerland in June 2012.

-Launch Press Conference (2013)
+The group was intended to be apolitical and not endorse a specific political party or approach to ending the Israel-Palestine conflict.
+The initiator on the Israeli side was Yossi Vardi, considered a founding father of the Israeli high tech industry.

+The group of approximately 300 Israeli and Palestinian businessmen met monthly in Tel Aviv, with the 120 Palestinians in the group coming from the West Bank and Jerusalem.
+According to Israeli businessman Dan Soffer of VeriFone, BTI's 300 members controlled more than a fifth of the GDP in Israel and the Palestinian territories, and the Israeli members came from some of Israel's biggest companies.

-Breaking the Impasse was launched at a press conference in the Dead Sea on 26 May 2013.
+Breaking the Impasse publicly launched with a press conference in the Dead Sea on 26 May 2013.
 The press conference panel consisted of: Munib al-Masri, Yossi Vardi, Palestinian businessman Samir Huleileh (CEO of Padico Holdings) and Riad Kamal (then Vice-Chairman, Arabtec Holding), Israeli venture capitalist Yadin Kaufmann (Founding Partner, Sadara Ventures), and was chaired by Adrian Monck of the World Economic Forum.

 At the launch, Vardi stated:“We saw 300 of the most influential people...[who] stood tall, and said ‘enough is enough'.
 This alone sent a clear and distinct tone to the politicians, and I think they will take it into consideration.
 Maybe we’ll fail… I don’t think that we will fail, but at least we will say that we tried as hard as we could.”Al-Masri stated:“It’s not for us to iron out the details.
 We are worried by the status quo.
 We want to change the status quo… Now the Israeli and Palestinian side [of the initiative] are very honest in their appeal: They want to break the impasse… They want the two sides to negotiate… to push all the parties to engage in real negotiations.”

-Advertising campaign in Israel (2014)

-In January 2014, BTI members launched a 10-day media campaign in Israel including advertisements in the press and public billboards.
-The campaign, which costed around $286,000, included the slogans such as “Bibi, only you can” (addressing Israeli Prime Minister Benjamin Netanyahu) and “A strong country signs an agreement”.

-Supporting business figures
+In January 2014, BTI sponsored a 10-day media campaign in Israel costing around $286,000 that included advertisements and public billboards supporting direct negotiations and calling to preserve Israel's character as Jewish and democratic.
+In the aftermath of the 2014 Fatah–Hamas Agreements and the stalling of direct negotiations between Israel and Palestine, the group paused its efforts.

+Members

-Palestinian supporters
+Palestinian

 Among the Palestinian supporters of BTI are: